-With Steph Traino locking in step with Dover’s drums, the band creates a sound that borrows from the blues, surf and instrumental music, rockabilly and filtered through the influences of The Fabulous Thunderbirds, Los Lobos, The Blasters, The Doors, The Cruzados, Led Zeppelin and ZZ Top.
+Bassist, Steph Traino is in lock-step with Dover’s drums, the band creates a sound that borrows from the blues, surf, instrumental music, rockabilly all filtered through the influences of The Fabulous Thunderbirds, Los Lobos, The Blasters, The Doors, The Cruzados, Led Zeppelin and ZZ Top.

 “It all comes out like heavy roots-rock,” says Peterson.
 “I like loud guitars, big drums and a bass guitar that drags the basement looking for the bottom.”